William L. Shirer: Reporting the war from Berlin

 In peacetime, Shirer's reporting was subject only to self-censorship.
 He and other reporters in Germany knew that if Nazi officials in Joseph Goebbels' Propaganda Ministry objected to their reporting, they could withdraw access to state-owned broadcasting facilities or expel them from Germany.
 Shirer was granted more freedom than German reporters writing or broadcasting for domestic audiences.
 At the beginning of the war, German officials established censorship; Shirer recalled that the restrictions were similar to wartime censorship elsewhere, restricting information that could be used to Germany's military disadvantage.

 However, as the war continued and as Britain began to bomb German cities, including Berlin, Nazi censorship became more onerous to Shirer and his colleagues.
 In contrast to Murrow's live broadcasts of German bombing of London in the Blitz, foreign correspondents in Germany were not allowed to report British air raids on German cities.
 They were not permitted to cast doubt on statements by the Propaganda Ministry and Military High Command.
-Reporters were discouraged by the Propaganda Ministry from reporting news or from using terms like Nazi that might "create an unfavorable impression".
+Reporters were discouraged by the Propaganda Ministry from reporting news or from using terms such as Nazi that might "create an unfavorable impression".
 Shirer resorted to subtler ways until the censors caught on.

-As the summer of 1940 progressed, the Nazi government pressed Shirer to broadcast official accounts that he knew were incomplete or false.
+As mid-1940 progressed, the Nazi government pressed Shirer to broadcast official accounts that he knew were incomplete or false.
 As his frustration grew, he wrote to bosses in New York that tightening censorship was undermining his ability to report objectively and mused that he had outlived his usefulness in Berlin.
 Shirer was subsequently tipped off that the Gestapo was building an espionage case against him, which carried the death penalty.
-Shirer began making arrangements to leave Germany, which he did in December 1940.
+He began making arrangements to leave Germany, which he did in December 1940.

 Shirer smuggled his diaries and notes out of Germany and used them for his Berlin Diary, a firsthand, day-by-day account of events in Nazi Germany during five years of peace and one year of war.
 It was published in 1941.
 Historians comparing the original manuscript diary with the published text discovered that Shirer made many changes.
-Like many others his early impressions of Hitler had been favourable, and revised later.
+Like many others, his early impressions of Hitler had been favourable, and revised later.
 Much of the text about the pre-1934 to 1938 period was first written long after the war began.

 He returned to Europe to report on the Nuremberg trials in 1945.

-Post-war years
+Postwar years

-During the war Shirer became a director of the Society for the Prevention of World War III, which lobbied after the war for a harsh peace with Germany.
+During the war, Shirer became a director of the Society for the Prevention of World War III, which lobbied after the war for a harsh peace with Germany.

 Shirer received a 1946 Peabody Award for Outstanding Reporting and Interpretation of News for his work at CBS.

 The friendship between Shirer and Murrow ended in 1947, culminating in Shirer's leaving CBS in one of the great confrontations of American broadcast journalism (below).